SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

   <summary><b>Rules and Guidelines</b></summary>

 * Controlled vocabularies at the EU level are multilingual which helps in cross- border data exchange scenarios.
-* (domain-specific) Controlled vocabularies which are internationally accepted should be considered.
+* (Domain-specific) Controlled vocabularies which are internationally accepted should be considered.
 * Controlled vocabularies should have governance processes in place, be hosted in a sustainable manner and be provided free of charge.

 </details>